Space Explorer Web App

 Hot Desk Setup:

-Admins can designate "hot desks" for booking.
+Admins can designate "hot desks" for booking in Space Manager (see above).

 Workstations marked as hot desks will be assigned a Cisco Spaces proprietary calendar:

-Only one booking per user
+Only one booking per user per day (morning, afternoon, or full day)

 Single Sign On (SSO) Readiness